usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 #### Shared Secret
 A secret used in authentication that is known to the claimant and the verifier.

+#### Side Channel Attack
+An attack enabled by leakage of information from a physical cryptosystem.
+Timing, power consumption, and electromagnetic emissions are examples of characteristics that could be exploited in a side-channel attack.

 #### Social Engineering
 The act of deceiving an individual into revealing sensitive information by associating with the individual to gain confidence and trust.